- Medical resources

-All programming and outreach events are suspended.
+All programming and outreach events may be modified.
 We encourage you to take advantage of our electronic resources such as ebooks, movies and e-audio books.
 We are growing our robust online content to provide services.

 If you don’t have a library card call the library Monday through Friday, 8 a.m. to 5 p.m. for immediate access to our online content.

 The Northfield Liquor Store is open with new hours.
-We are only accepting credit and debit card payments at the register.
 We continue to take measures to keep physical distancing and are diligent on extra sanitizing and cleaning throughout the day.
 We are also offering call ahead orders by credit card and able to meet customers at the door so they don’t have to enter the building.

 Sunday, 11 a.m. to 6 p.m.